mattia-p/mattia-p.github.io/_posts/2025-01-23-from-breadboard-to-elegance.md

 - The raspberry pi 4 is probably overkill that such a small application
 - The raspberry pi (and hence the sensor) has to be physically close to my laptop

-I’ve decided to miniaturize the whole setup and I am documenting the whole process in this blog post.
+I've decided to miniaturize the whole setup and I am documenting the whole process in this blog post.

 Some of the goals I would like to achieve are:
 - Miniaturize the hardware, to make it less expensive and so we can position the sensor in more places